 This data is then considered against our prior experiences to make sense of our world.
-As so much is taken in and our brain has limited processing power, we only notice a small amount of what arrives.
+As so much is taken in, and our brain has limited processing power, we only notice a small amount of what arrives.

 In other words, our attentional resource is constrained.

-For example, whilst reading this you are mainly attending to the words on the screen and your understanding of the concepts they create whilst being vaguely aware of what is going on around (sounds) and inside of you (an itch perhaps).
+For example, whilst reading this post you are mainly attending to the words on the screen and your understanding of the concepts they create whilst being vaguely aware of what is going on around (sounds) and inside of you (an itch perhaps).

-What’s likely to happen is your attention would cross back and forth between listening to the the music and reading the words here.
+What’s likely to happen is your attention would cross back and forth between listening to the music and reading the words here.

-To really take in what I have written you would have to concentrate your attention here on the screen and pay little attention to the song.
+To take in what I have written you would have to really concentrate your attention here on the screen and pay little attention to the song.